Contact:

 Excavator attachment

 Excavator attachments extend the capabilities of a hydraulic excavator into a precise tool carrier for demolition, deconstruction, rock processing, and material-efficient cutting.
 They enable powerful gripping, splitting, cutting, and crushing of concrete, steel, and natural stone.
 In typical projects – from concrete demolition and special deconstruction through strip-out and cutting to rock demolition and tunneling as well as natural stone extraction – different tools are used, such as concrete pulverizers, combination shears, Multi Cutters, steel shears, tank cutters, or rock and concrete splitters.
 Darda GmbH develops and manufactures solutions for these fields of application, characterized by controlled force transmission and material-friendly operation.
+The result is precise, low-vibration work with minimized collateral effects and improved recovery of recyclable fractions, tailored to the carrier class and auxiliary hydraulics.

-Definition: What is meant by excavator attachment
+Definition: What is meant by an excavator attachment?

 An excavator attachment is an interchangeable, mostly hydraulically powered tool mounted to the stick or the boom of an excavator.
 It uses the hydraulic power of the carrier (flow and pressure) to perform mechanical work: splitting (rock and concrete splitters, rock splitting cylinders), crushing and cutting (concrete pulverizers, combination shears, Multi Cutters, steel shears, tank cutters).
 Characteristic features include adapter plates, quick couplers, 360° rotators, and robust cylinders.
 Selection is based on the material, member thickness, degree of reinforcement, the required cutting or splitting force, and the site constraints (space, emissions, vibrations).
+Compatibility with common quick coupler families and rotation units enables safe tool changes and accurate positioning for selective work.

 Design, hydraulics, and power supply